Dongganliyanfaxiaozu/Challenge-From-Bob-Lama/README.md

 Some Problem of Hacking this:

 - The Completeness of the feedback of the machine
-- The Control Flow By his figure
+- The Control Flow By his two figure